 Fibroids are highly treatable and do not always need to be removed.
 An MRI is the best way to determine the type and quantity of fibroids to determine the best treatment option.

 If you are concerned you may have uterine fibroids, schedule an appointment with us at the MINT Institute today.
+We have convenient locations in St. Louis, MO, Wentzville, MO, Swansea, IL, Evergreen Park, IL, and Chicago, IL.
 Our institute provides you with the ability to experience relief from fibroids without surgery using Uterine Fibroid Embolization.
 To learn more, please visit our Uterine Fibroid Embolization page.